-MSP432 supports Sleep and Deep Sleep states.
-In addition, the performance level of the target can be set to one of three levels.
+MSP432 (including MSP432P401x and MSP432P4x1xl devices) supports Sleep and Deep Sleep states.
+In addition, the performance level of the target can be set to one of four levels.
 Setting the performance level changes the target's clock speeds and core voltage levels that trade performance for power conservation.